 On my cycling route, there was an ice-cream shop.
 I used to buy some ice candies for myself, enjoying different flavors every day.
 The cost of these ice candies back then was a mere INR 0.25 per piece.

-Once home, mother used to serve me a popular soft drink of that time.
+Once home, my mother used to serve me a popular soft drink at that time.
 We always had 2-3 flavors made in a 1-liter bottle.
 It went well with water, soda, and milk.
 I still love Rasna.
 It has so many fond memories attached to it.